Monday, 9 September 2013

 The 1975-76 season saw Town crowned as Sussex League champions the year after being promoted in pole position.
 The next twenty years were unremarkable, but all that was to change under the managerial reigns of Alan Pook.
 He led the club to three further league titles in successive campaigns from 1997 to 1999.

-Burgess Hill Town FC will compete in the Isthmian League Division One South in the 2013-14 season.
+Burgess Hill Town FC will compete in the Isthmian League Division One South East in the 2024-25 season.

 My visit